walkpeople/repository/readme.txt

 #autor by sxl
-#a project with java sovket
+#a project with java socket